youcefs21/nodify-dev/README.md

    _Note: Using OpenAI models requires a valid API key to be stored in the `OPENAI_API_KEY` environment variable.
 On Windows computers, this can be done through the [control panel](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10)._

+   **Note 2: For capstone-related testing, we have prepared a proxy server at `https://model.nodify.dev` where the required API key is `OPENAI_API_KEY=nodify`.
+Please select `https://model.nodify.dev` when running the `Select LLM Server IP` and store the API key as an environment variable as described above.**

 4. Navigate to the function definition you wish to start Nodify from and click on `Open Nodify at <func>`.
 A new window should appear with the Nodify loading logo until the first layers of the diagram are ready to render.
 When first running Nodify, this may take up to a few minutes.
 Nodify's own architecture can be visualized by opening this [repository](https://docs.google.com/document/d/1j3ipolHBj3V-nyrA8U-OOPp64l0-TTCFQrBqOX_N4Ss/edit?tab=t.0), navigating to `extension-v2/src/extension.ts` and running Nodify on the `activate` function.

    Alternatively, Nodify can start from any file in a codebase with the `Open Nodify Webview` command.
 This command should really be used only on `__main__.py` Python projects that do not use a starting function.